akiopteryx/music/README.md

-This page includes music sheets and sound files for my compositions.
+This page includes music sheets for my compositions.